forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 ---
 ## TL;DR

-There are many factors when choosing a static site generator, but in this article we did a deep dive into build time efficiency for [Hugo](https://gohugo.io) (written in Go, no dependencies) and [Jekyll](https://jekyllrb.com) (written in Ruby).
+In this article we did a deep dive into build time efficiency for [Hugo](https://gohugo.io) (written in Go, no dependencies) and [Jekyll](https://jekyllrb.com) (written in Ruby).
 We ran two tests on 4 different sites.
-The first test was just the default static site generator on a 10-page site, then a 100-page site, then 1,000 pages and finally 10,000 pages.
-In the second test we built those same sites but included additional plugins and template code to achieve the same set of features.
-Both tests we run on sites composed of 10, 100, 1,000, and 10,000 pages.
+In the basic test was just the default installation of Jekyll and Hugo to build a 10-page site, a 100-page site, a 1,000 page site and finally a 10,000 page site.
+For the advanced test we built those same sites but included additional plugins and template code to achieve the same set of features (because each Static Site Generator comes with a variety of features).

-For each site, Hugo's build times proved to be between 23 and 63 times faster than Jekyll.
+For each site, Hugo's build times proved to be between 23 and 63 times faster than Jekyll!
+There are many factors to take into account when choosing a static site generator, but if build speed is one, Hugo wins hands down.

 We put Hugo and Jekyll toe-to-toe to see how they compare when building static sites.
 There are many factors when choosing a static site generator, but in this article, we're doing a deep dive into build time efficiency.